dper/icprover/README.md

 ocaml test-lists.ml
 ```

-Modify the `list.` files as desired to try proving other questions.
+Modify the `list` files as desired to try proving other questions.

+The proof search code is in `prover.ml`.
+The parser, which takes strings, parses them, and returns formulae and questions and such, is `parser.ml

 Contact